bkulpa/weather-station-program-operation/README.md

 ## Environment variables

-Copy the `.env.example` file to `.env` and get the appropriate values from your teammates.
+Copy the `.env.example` file to `.env` and set the appropriate values.

 ## Local resources